Things I am aware of on the internet

 yacine personal website (@yacineMTB). dingboard founder. nice website theme.

 Gwern(@gwern).
 Writes about... various stuff.
-Have only read article on spaced repetition, but seems well researched and gwern seems respected. of note: beautiful theme, footnote system, and inline links.
+Have only read a few articles but they're well researched and thought out, and gwern seems respected. of note: beautiful theme, footnote system, and inline links.

 quentin(@qtnx_). does ml stuff